 - 16. Contingent liabilities and impact of contingent liabilities, material legal cases by and against the Company, on the Company (not applicable in case of Banks and NBFCs).
 Money raised from Banks/ Financial Institutions were utilized for the stated purpose. - 17.
-SES would also raise concern if the Company proposes adoption of the Standalone and Consolidated Financial Statements under a single resolution, but will not recommend AGAINST the resolution. - 18.
+Whether the Company has proposed adoption of the Standalone and Consolidated Financial Statements under a single resolution? - 18.
 When substantial concerns are identified in the Consolidated Financial Statements; however, no concerns are identified in the Standalone Financial Statements of the Company and the Company has proposed a clubbed resolution for adoption of financial statements.